andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/lecture.md

 #### Outline

-* Introduction: instructor meets class.
+* Introduction: the instructor meets the class.
 * Information on workshop organisation (goals, topics). and administration (attendance, homeworks, grading).
 * Introduction to [software tools](../../software.md).